What do transgender and cisgender mean?

-Most people who are assigned female at birth feel like girls or women, and most people who are assigned male at birth feel like boys or men.
+Most people who are assigned female at birth identify as girls or women, and most people who are assigned male at birth identify as boys or men.
 These people are cisgender (or cis).